Five-round amateur baseball draft will be game changer for Twins and rest of MLB

 “We’re not thrilled about the design of that part of it this year.
 It’s not a level playing field,” Sean Johnson said.
 “But every team will have different ways of trying to sweeten the deal within the rules.
 We have plans for that, but really, nobody knows because we’ve never had this level of talent in that pool.”

 The Twins feel relatively well-positioned for the post-draft scramble, partly because the organization has made the playoffs in two of the past three seasons and appears to be on the way up.
-They also have a minor league academy in Fort Myers, Fla., complete with year-round players dorm, that few teams can match.
+It also has a minor league academy in Fort Myers, Fla., complete with year-round players dorm, that few teams can match.

 And their scouting staff includes several former college coaches and assistant coaches.
 “We feel like we know what means something to those players and what doesn’t.
 We’ve kind of put together a game plan for that,” Sean Johnson said.
 “I’m sure there will be some surprises, but we’ll see what happens.”